Twipped/stepperbox/README.md

 #### `stepperbox([steps])`

-Returns a stepper instance, a chainable class for defining the callbacks for each step.
+Returns a stepper instance, a callable function with chainable methods defining the behavior of the function at each invocation.
 An array of callbacks may be provided to be used as the initial steps.

+#### `stepper([arg1, ...])`

+Calling the stepper function invokes each defined step as if it had been called directly, passing in all arguments received.

+#### `stepper.as('name')`

+Returns a standalone function (without the stepper methods) which will be bound with the provided name as the first argument received (see the mysql example above).

 #### `stepper.add(callback)`